mtouloup/auto-hub-admin/README.md

 docker-compose up --build
 ```

-The compose setup starts PostgreSQL and Redis containers alongside the backend.
+The compose setup starts PostgreSQL for persistent storage and a Redis instance for caching and events alongside the backend.
 The backend is available on `http://localhost:9000`.

 &nbsp;